-One of the most prolific questions we are asked on a daily basis is, “Is the exchange rate you use the Sha’ar Yatzig?”
-The short answer is, “No.” In this blog post, I will clarify what the Sha’ar Yatzig actually is, what the mid-market (or Interbank) rate is, and how IsraTransfer determines the exchange rate for client conversions.
+One of the most common questions we are asked on a daily basis is, “Is the exchange rate you use the Sha’ar Yatzig?”
+The short answer is "no,” and in this post, we will clarify what the Sha’ar Yatzig actually is, what the mid-market (or interbank) rate is, and how IsraTransfer determines the exchange rate for our client's currency conversions.

 The Sha’ar Yatzig (שער יציג) is the representative rate that the Bank of Israel sets Monday-Thursday at 3:30pm and on Fridays at 12:30pm.
 Any day on which a foreign currency is not trading, the rate for that currency is not updated.
 Many business transactions are made using this as the rate agreed upon for their dealings as it provides a single rate that can easily be provided and utilized.
 This representative rate is also used as a basis for calculating investments that are linked to foreign currencies.
 You can find the rates at any time at this link.